 5. A trust will totally protect me

 - A trust is a good place to start when planning for asset protection, but you must factor in the 5-year look back and understand any limitations a trust might place on access to your assets.

 - Any asset transferred into the trust will be subject to the 5-year look back.

 - Any liquid asset, such as a brokerage account transferred to a trust, becomes an asset of the trust which you will not be able to access outside of predetermined distributions from the trust.

-- Transferring real estate to a trust means the ownership is changing which may trigger the estate recovery process and may also incur transfer taxes depending on your state and county.
+- Transferring real estate to a trust means the ownership is changing hands, which may trigger the estate recovery process and may also incur transfer taxes depending on your state and county.

 When planning for your retirement and for the transfer of assets to your next generation, medical expenses must be factored in.
 The good news is that there are many ways you can protect and invest assets to prepare for future medical expenses, including long-term care insurance, annuities and medical trusts, among other structures and strategies.
 If you integrate future medical expenses into your long-term financial plan, you can put your anxiety to rest, and focus on all of the great things you plan to do in retirement.